Anthropic touts new AI tools weeks after legal plug-in spurred market rout

 Other items that Anthropic touted included plug-ins for private equity, engineering and design.

-Last month, Anthropic's release of a legal plug-in ignited an $830 billion global selloff in software and services stocks - including some of the startup's partners - over six trading days as investors worried that AI-powered automation could undercut large chunks of those companies' revenue streams.
+Last month, Anthropic's release of a legal plug-in ignited an $830 billion global selloff in software and services stocks, including some of the startup's partners, over six trading days as investors worried that AI-powered automation could undercut a revenue streams of these companies.

 Scott White, Anthropic's head of product for enterprise, said the goal was for Claude to deliver better outcomes for customers, not replace them.